pseudoDjnn/Wishagram/README.md

-# Tech Blog
+# Wishagram

 ![license](https://img.shields.io/badge/license-None-yellowgreen.svg)

 ## Description

-- What is the purpose of this repository?<br/>
+- What is the purpose of this repository?
+This project is design where Users can publish their wishes.
+Post and comment on other users.
+This applications follows the MVC paradigm in its stucture and uses Handlebars.js as the templating language, Se<br/>

 A site built using the MVC framework allow a user to signup and login afterwards.
 They can post comments that are tech related and comment on other posts.
 A delete option is individualized to the user if they wish!